 In my personal opinion the types of folk tales that are good for fracturing include fairy tales, morality tales, fables, and some mythology.
-Folk tales is an umbrella term for many types of oral traditions stories (See Folktales From Simple to Complex ).
-Fairy tales, morality tales and fables are three of types of folktales.
+Folk tales is an umbrella term for many types of oral traditions stories.
+Fairy tales, morality tales and fables are three of them.
 Mythology is usually not lumped together with folk tales, because it is the collection of stories that has many religious aspects.
 In libraries they are not in the folktales’ 398.2 section, but rather they are with religious books.
 I have heard Greek myths fractured and they are hilarious.
 However, (IMHO) fracturing the mythology of an existing religion outside one’s own religion could be construed as hurtful.
 The same goes for parables, Sufi tales, and many wisdom tales that have a religious or spiritual base.
 Having said that, there are a plethora of stories out there from which to choose.

 Many storytellers find folk tales and write their own version of it.
 In doing so, oftentimes, their personality and humor naturally comes out in the story.
 But, they are still telling the story without changing the integrity of the tale.
 They may add a few fracturing ploys listed below, but it doesn’t change the story.
 In Marilyn Kinsella’s story of Rumpelstiltskin, she adds a lot humor and participation, but it is not truly fractured.
 It is her version of the story.
 There is, sometimes, a fine line between one’s version and truly fracturing a tale.
 True fracturing will usually alter the tale in some stark contrast to the original story.
 An exception to this is when a teller exclusively or excessively uses a ploy such as spoonerisms, dialect, or alliteration.
 They don’t alter the story, but the fracturing comes from the overuse of the ploy.

 Parody is another form that is very close to fracturing.
 According to Wikipedia a parody is, “in contemporary usage, a work created to mock, comment on, or poke fun at an original work,” A good parody will spoof or lampoon a piece of art, a speech, literary story, movie, tv show, or song.
 It often relies heavily on satire to make social or political points.
 IMHO, a parody is often a more modern spoof on current events or arts.
-It doesn’t lend itself to folktales because those stories are ancient.
+It doesn’t lend itself to folktales because those stories are ancient – they are not “an original work.”
 Part of the fun of parodies is that it lampoons recognizable people, events and arts.
-Storyteller, Beth Horner, tells Ravin's of Piute Poet Poe.
+Storyteller, Beth Horner, tells Ravens of Piute Poet Poe.
 Poet C. L. Edson wrote the parody (ca. 1955) mocking Poe's alliteration and repetition:

 It’s rather difficult to figure out when fracturing fairy tales started.
 James Thurber wrote “The Little Girl and the Wolf” in 1939.
 It was the late 1950’s when Rocky and Bullwinkle Show had a segment on Fractured Fairy Tales.
 Perhaps, it was that show that coined the phrase “fractured fairy tale”… or was it older than that?
 I don’t know.
 Since that time, there were some fractured tales published.
 But, in 1986, when Jon Scieszka authored The True Story of the Three Little Pigs, it opened the door for publishing a plethora of fractured fairy tales.
-Now, there are not only books with fractured tales, but plays, DVDs, and even video games using the fairy tale motifs.
+Now, there are not only books with fractured tales, but plays, DVDs, and even games using the fairy tale motifs.
 Storytellers often create their own fractured tales.
-However, fractured versions may only be funny within a culture since they often rely on the humor, references, and word play unique to that culture.
-An interesting fractoid that I uncovered doing this paper is that, according to Richard Martin, who lives and tells extensively throughout Europe... fractured fairy tales are not at all popular in Europe.
-It really seems to be an “American” genre!

 Writing fractured fairy tales

-When you decide to write your own fractured tale begin by knowing who your audience is?
+When you decide to write your own fractured tale, begin by asking yourself, “Who is my audience?”
 Fractured fairy tales can be for children, teens or adults.
 Once you know who your audience is, it is easier to modify, fracturfy and solidify!
 Most fractured tales don’t work on pre-school to second grade.
-They may listen attentively to the story but they won’t get the play on words, puns, references, etc. Most students that age, either don’t know the original version well enough or they are too young to get the humor.
+They may listen attentively to the story, but they won’t get the play on words, puns, references, etc. Most young listeners, either don’t know the original version well enough, or they are too young to get the humor.
 Don’t get me wrong…they love the story.
 They listen and laugh but at different places.
 They think that this is the way the story has always been told.

 Ploys to use when fracturing stories: